motes-info/motes-info.github.io/_posts/2018-01-20-thou-art-art-no-more.markdown

 I've read _On Art_ at least six times in the past two years (largely trying to ensure that the translation was accurate).
 I've carried it around with me every day on my daily trek, tumbling on the train, glancing at it periodically when I've felt the need to refer back to a particular passage.

-For the purposes of this article, we will not cover Tolstoy's application of a particular branch of moral principles that he uses to make judgements on particular works of art—as these sections seem to cause those in some form of disagreement (with the principles or the stigmas they may have associated with Tolstoy's terminology) recoil and pass over this otherwise agreeable theory.
+For the purposes of this article, we will not cover Tolstoy's application of a particular branch of moral principles that he uses to make judgments on particular works of art—as these sections seem to cause those in some form of disagreement (with the principles or the stigmas they may have associated with Tolstoy's terminology) recoil and pass over this otherwise agreeable theory.

 I'm convinced that it is the most cohesive, most complete theory of art to date, and it seems to have fallen by the wayside (or at least in the Western, English-speaking Philistine-plebeian realm I inhabit).
 The only rare references I have seen to it that bring it up the context of art in general pass over it somewhat to talk about other, chronological theories of art—this is a mistake.

 The main essay (_What is Art_) has, as one of its main veins, the notion that art institutions are having a overall detrimental effect on the art their students could potentially produce.
 I suppose it isn't too surprising that art institutions pass over theories of art that suggests to their students that art schools are bad.

 Without having to go too deep, the main theory is that art is that which communicates a unique (and uniting, with Tolstoy's moral constraints) emotional experience, whereby the emotion is in harmony with the form of which it is expressed.